stuyspec/stuyspec-api/README.md

 This function is helpful if you know cli-uploader made a mistake or you want to make a small change in a record of the database.
 Here are the steps to open the Rails console for our production database:

-1. Install the Elastic Beanstalk CLI: ([Mac](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install-osx.html), [Linux](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install-linux.html), [Windows](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install-windows.html)).

-2. Run `eb init`.
-Select the default region as choice 1 (us-east-1).
-Select the default application as choice 1 (stuyspec-api-prod). **DO NOT** create a new application and **DO NOT** create a new environment.

-3. You'll need an SSH key to be able to SSH.
+1. You'll need an SSH key to be able to SSH.
 This comes in the form of a `.pem` key file that you put into your home ssh directory (`~/.ssh`).
-Download the `.pem` key (either from Jason Kao or Nicholas Yang) and place it into the aforementioned directory. **NEVER** share this file publically.
+Download the `.pem` key (ask the current Web Editors if you need help with that) and place it into the aforementioned directory. **NEVER**, and we mean `**NEVER**` share this file publically.

-4. `eb ssh` and connect to our EB instance.
+2. Use the `ssh` command to connect to our Lightsail instance.
+You can find the IP by following ssh instructions on [Lightsail](https://lightsail.aws.amazon.com/ls/webapp/home/instances)

-5. Navigate to the directory of the Rails API (`cd /var/app/current`).
+3. Once you're in, navigate to the directory of the Rails API (`cd /deploy/current`).

-6. Here, you can run `rails console` and manipulate the database.
+6. Here, you can run `rails console` or `rails c` for short to manipulate the database.

 To exit the Rails console, use `Ctrl-D`.
 To exit the SSH, use `Ctrl-D` as well.